Top 10 Lessons Learned from Challenging Construction Projects

 Land development is a lengthy and difficult process, so it’s best to be well informed and temper your expectations.
 Become familiar with your municipality’s amendments, and which parties are required to review different aspects of your project.
 View our Permitting Tips

 The right team makes all the difference.
 Ensure that your team is capable of performing the work efficiently and effectively.
 That’s why building solid relationships with high-quality subcontractors and other experts is a priority for Horst.

 One of the most common struggles is handling the arrangements for necessary materials and equipment.
 Lead times can, at times, be surprisingly long; therefore, orders should be placed as soon as appropriate.

 5. Project scheduling is a key component to success.

 That means having a thorough and detailed schedule built, as well as holding everyone to the schedule.
 Most importantly, make sure the schedule is well-communicated to the team, including subcontractors.

 Evaluate each portion of the project scope to ensure that you understand and resolve any perceived discrepancies.
 Additionally, it is important to avoid ‘scope creep’ – small or superfluous items that sneak into the project and add unnecessary cost or time.
-View our Change Order Article
+Learn more about change orders here.

 Sometimes, the right way is not the easiest way, nor is it the most convenient.
 Horst is proud to be a values-based organization—it is one of our cornerstones to ethical behavior.